Updated on November 15, 2018

 How Does Salt Affect the Body

-Although many of us know that eating too much salt causes many types of illnesses, I would still want to mention it here because we need to be reminded every now and then.
+Although many of us know that eating too much salt causes many types of illnesses, I would still want to mention it here because all of us need to be reminded every now and then.

 Blood pressure indicates how much pressure the blood puts on the walls of blood vessels each time the heart beats as well as beats when the heart relaxes.